-DPP Business & Tax have used a number of various resources to research and compile a comprehensive data source of World Trade Organisation statistics (2019).
+DPP Business & Tax have used a number of various resources to research and compile a comprehensive data source of World Trade Organisation statistics for 2019.
 They include WTO export statistics, WTO trade statistics and WTO tourism statistics.

 Below, we’ll study the WTO statistics of 2019, examining current trade activity and forecasts.